 Third-party fulfillment for Walmart Marketplace

-Sellers that don’t want to handle Walmart fulfillment themselves can outsource fulfillment entirely.
+Sellers that don’t want to deal with handle Walmart fulfillment themselves can outsource fulfillment entirely.
 A third-party logistics or 3PL provider is a company that offers inventory management, picking, packing, and shipping of orders on behalf of a seller.
 Here’s how a 3PL handles the entire fulfillment process.

 When you work with a 3PL, you send your inventory to their fulfillment center so you don’t have to store products, lease a warehouse, or hire staff to oversee warehouse management and build out the infrastructure.
 If you aren’t an operations expert or have experience with warehousing and fulfillment logistics, then working with a third-party can be a great option.

 Many 3PLs support ecommerce fulfillment for all of the places you sell online.
-In addition to a Walmart.com integration, they can also connect with ecommerce platforms like BigCommerce, Shopify, Magento, and WooCommerce to automate ecommerce shipping for all of your stores while keeping all of your inventory in one place.
+In addition to a Walmart.com integration, they can also connect with ecommerce platforms like BigCommerce, Shopify, Magento, and WooCommerce to automate shipping for all of your stores while keeping all of your inventory in one place.

 Inventory management and tracking